Trouble? Or nothing?

 - Is Buster having a tough time passing stool or urine?
 Is Fluffy spending hours sitting or lying in the litter box?

 - Has Fluffy changed her litter habits?
 Especially – has she started avoiding the litter box?

 - Is Buster losing his once-perfect housetraining habits?

 - Is she having trouble getting around, or favoring one or more legs?

 - Has she started sleeping all the time?
-Or is he now totally wired – as if buzzed on caffeine – when he used to be kind of laid-back and easygoing?
+Or is he now totally wired or restless – when he used to be laid-back and easygoing?

 - Has her behavior changed?
 Has she started tearing things up?
 Do little things make him irritable?
 Is he more restless than usual?

 - How’s his vision?
 Did he wake up one morning, and for the first time, couldn’t see nearly as well as usual?